 Academic Advising

 Academic advising of undergraduates in the A.B. program is centered in the seven residential colleges.
-The dean and assistant dean in each college have primary responsibility for the academic advising of first-year students and sophomores and for the non-departmental academic advising of juniors and seniors.
+The dean and assistant dean for studies in each college have primary responsibility for the academic advising of first-year students and sophomores and for the non-departmental academic advising of juniors and seniors.
 Every first-year in the A.B. program is assigned to a faculty adviser who assists with course selection and other academic matters throughout the year, and who normally continues as the student's adviser through sophomore year.
 First-year students in the B.S.E. program are advised by faculty members in the School of Engineering and Applied Science.
 B.S.E. sophomores are advised by faculty members in their academic departments.
 In the upper-level years, all students are advised by members of their academic departments who also supervise their junior and senior independent work.

 Residential College Advisers